Calvin's Case: Later influence

 Calvin's Case contributed to the concept of the Rights of Englishmen.
 Some scholars believed that the case did not fit America's situation, and thus reasoned that the 18th century colonists could "claim all the rights and protections of English citizenship".
 In fact, one scholar asserts that the legal apologists for the American Revolution claimed they had "improved on the rights of Englishmen" by creating additional, purely American rights.

 Owing to its inclusion in the standard legal treatises of the nineteenth century (compiled by Edward Coke, William Blackstone, and James Kent), Calvin's Case was well known in the early judicial history of the United States.
-Consideration of the case by the United States Supreme Court and by state courts transformed it into a rule regarding American citizenship and solidified the concept of jus soli as the primary determining factor controlling the acquisition of citizenship by birth, for example in the 1898 case United States v.
-Wong Kim Ark.
+Consideration of the case by the United States Supreme Court and by state courts solidified the concept of jus soli as the primary determining factor controlling the acquisition of American citizenship by birth, for example in the 1898 case United States v.
+Wong Kim Ark and the 2026 case Trump v.
+Barbara.

 The case has also been cited as providing legal justification for the restriction of legal rights to Native Americans following their conquest and confinement in reservations by the federal government of the United States.